 When thyme is steeped in alcohol for days or weeks, it turns into a solution known as a tincture.
-Researchers in the UK have tested the effects of thyme tinctures on acne.

 Thymus linearis Benth. is a species of thyme found in Pakistan and Afghanistan.